StrengthCareConnect

 Causes

-Hormonal Changes: As estrogen levels fall, the vaginal walls shrink and dry.
+Hormonal Changes: As estrogen levels fall, the vaginal walls shrink and dry especially in perimenopause

 Reduced Blood Flow: Lower estrogen levels might reduce blood flow to the vaginal tissues, diminishing the natural lubrication.